tomsawyer0224/llama/README.md

 ```
   7. After training, logs and checkpoints will be saved to "results" folder \

-Note: this project was built on Google Colab, it may not work on the other platforms.
+Note: This project was built on Google Colab, it may not work on other platforms.